 Whereas roles are symbolic descriptions which may be associated with records, they do not describe identified agents, only their authorized behaviors.
 As a corollary, roles, like interfaces, can be combined and inherited without being concerned by conflicting identification mechanisms.
 Conflicts may nonetheless appear when roles are associated with activities.

 Users are active agents with some business responsibilities.
 Because of those responsibilities, their identity may have to be established before authorizations can be checked.
+For that purpose a distinction has to be maintained between the representation of users by organization and business process on one hand, systems and applications on the other hand.
+The benefits of the distinction appear clearly when the basic scenarii are considered:

 Combined with power-types the distinction between agents and roles make for straightforward modeling of authorizations.
 For instance, agents may take different responsibilities, each associated with different access rights.

 Users may appear in models as (1) placeholders in use cases (aka actors in UML parlance) and (2) identified agents (aka entities).
-Yet the semantics of specialization are different because the former stands for occurrences (specialized by subsets), whiles the latter stands for symbolic descriptions (specialized by subtypes).
-As a corollary, subsets of roles may overlap (e.g one dealer acting simultaneously as buyer and seller), whereas overlapping subtypes should not as they would cause identity conflicts.
+Yet the semantics of specialization are different because the former stands for occurrences (specialized by subsets), whiles the latter stands for symbolic descriptions (specialized by sub-types).
+As a corollary, subsets of roles may overlap (e.g one dealer acting simultaneously as buyer and seller), whereas overlapping sub-types should not as they would cause identity conflicts.

 The pitfalls of inheritance with UML actors can be illustrated by bank customers: given that all customers have to be identified and authorized, it is tempting to define sub-types for private and corporate customers.
 Unfortunately that description of actors cannot be mapped to business objects because both private and corporate users are persons while corporate customers are organizations.